How many Chinese characters do you need to know to achieve fluency in the language?

-Even if you couldn’t read or write a single Chinese character but could still have a full conversation with a native Chinese speaker, wouldn’t you be fluent?
+Even if you couldn’t read or write a single Chinese character but you could have a full conversation with a native Chinese speaker, wouldn’t you be fluent?

 But let’s get real.

-Whether you’re studying Chinese by yourself or in a classroom environment, you’re bound to encounter characters as part of your curriculum.
+Whether you’re studying Chinese by yourself or in a classroom environment, you’re bound to encounter witten Chinese as part of your curriculum.

-And if you up and moved to China to learn in a total immersion environment, how would you expect to read a menu or navigate street signs with zero Chinese character knowledge?
+And if you ever moved to China to learn in a total immersion environment, how would you expect to read a menu or navigate street signs with zero Chinese character knowledge?

 Why Focus on Learning Chinese Characters?